 Not at all.
 In fact, we often recommend starting treatment with over-the-counter arch supports.
 OTC arch supports do not, however, conform as close to your arch as well-made custom orthotics so they will not transfer as much pressure off of the balls of the feet.
 Like custom orthotics, prefabricated ones work best for neuromas and other causes of ball of foot pain if they have a higher arch.

-Our favorite OTC arch support for ball of foot pain is the FootChair Medical Grade Arch Support.
+Our favorite OTC arch support for ball of foot pain to wear in athletic or walking shoes is the FootChair Medical Grade Arch Support.
 It’s relatively high and firm arch and the unique feature of an easily adjustable arch height make for the most effective prefabricated orthotic at reducing pressure under the balls of the feet.

 Why Are So Many Ball of Foot Pain Orthotics Not Made Correctly?